 Careerism: Keep administrators where they are, in the dioceses in which they were elected or appointed, and keep pastors in their parishes.
 The wish to change a pastor’s own situation by “going up higher” has become a curse.
 The curse of “translation” of bishops from diocesan see to see was recognized at the Council of Trent and condemned but alas not eliminated there.
 Recently Cardinal Gantin wrote a powerful memo condemning it in the contemporary church.
 The father or mother should stay with the family and not go flitting off to another family.
 In a Catholic marriage this would be labeled bigamy or divorce.

 Clericalism: The current functions of bishop and priest can be carried out in many different configurations and under different titles.
 However, there should be no distinction in the church between the clergy and laity.
 The various missions and ministries should be functions assigned to some Christians for some time.
 Christian teaching and practices on which this division is based or based on it should be eliminated.
 Such divisions developed in the body of Christ by decisions made in the social history of the church and preserved in and by bureaucracies.
+Getting Rid of the Ontological Sign: The division between clergy and laity is reinforced by the doctrine that the sacrament of orders causes a ‘sign’ to be placed on the soul of the recipient marking them eternally as clergy with a special status in the church, in the Kingdom of God, and even in Hell should they go there.
+The ministers are simply Christians who share, like all Christians, in the priesthood, the prophetic office and the rule of Christ and who are called and accepted by the community to a specific service such as presiding at the Eucharistic table.
+Baptism/Confirmation is the only “sign” of Christian conversion and dedication that the church needs.
+No one is forever a minister, an overseer, a prophet, a teacher.
+Keep ontology out of this discussion of ministry.

 The Accoutrements of ‘Sacred’ Office: All of the distinctive marks of the lower and higher clergy which serve to distinguish them from the Christian people and one another are to be abandoned.
 Thus the functions of presiding at the Eucharistic table, and preaching to and teaching the Christian people (all necessary communal functions) are not to be marked by accoutrements, special dress, peculiar hats, rings made of precious metal and vestments.
 Priests and bishops are to dress no differently than worshipping and working Christian men and women, any more than Jesus so distinguished Himself from apostles and disciples, or the latter distinguished themselves from one another.
 So also all ecclesiastical titles and distinctions.